Anger How It Works: How to Change Your Heart

 James 1:20 for man’s anger does not bring about the righteous life that God desires.

 It is impossible to give a picture of Jesus when we are angry.
 Anger and a righteous life are in direct opposition.
 We don’t project Christianity when we are angry.
-Our children do not see Jesus in us and our spouse does not see Jesus in us.
+Our children do not see Jesus in us, and our spouse does not see Jesus in us.
 Also, our friends do not see Jesus in us.
 No one can see Jesus in us when we are angry.
-Anger affects the thought process and anger affects our health.
-Also, anger will affect the outcome of life.
+Anger affects the thought process, our health, and the outcome of life.

 Cause of anger